mpeeples2008/ArchNetSci/_book/05-visualization.md

 The version of Figure 6.13 in the Brughmans and Peeples (2022) book was originally created in NetDraw and modified to add the node pictures in Adobe Photoshop.
 This approach was preferred as it produced higher resolution and more consistent images than the graphics we could produce directly in R for this particular feature.
 It is, however, possible to use images in the place of nodes in R networks as the example below illustrates.

 We have found in practice that this feature in R works best for simple icons.
 If you are using high resolution images or lots of color or detail in your images it works better to create an initial image format in something like R or NetDraw and then to modify the network in a graphical editing software after the fact.

+In the place of the example in the book, we here demonstrate how you can use image files with R to create nodes as pictures.
 You can [download the data](data/Figure6_13.Rdata) to follow along.
+This .RData file also includes the images used here in R format and the code used to read in .png images is shown below but commented out.

 ```r